aave-dao/aave-proposals-reports/reports/176-aave-v2-ethereum-update-busd-rate-strategy.md

 :white_check_mark: The code on the proposal payload corresponds to the proposal specification.

-:white_check_mark: Payload encoded via multiple targets and calldatas, no delegatecall
+:white_check_mark: The proposal includes a proper tests suite, checking all necessary post-conditions.

 :white_check_mark: BGD reviewed the payload before the proposal was submitted.

-:question: The proposal includes a proper tests suite, checking all necessary post-conditions.
+:white_check_mark: Only one payload used via delegatecall

-:x: BGD reviewed the procedure followed to submit the proposal.
+:white_check_mark: BGD reviewed the procedure followed to submit the proposal.